Core Bridging Process

 SpokePortal

-constructs and sends a Wormhole NTT message back to the Hub Chain (Ethereum) via its Wormhole Transceiver. - Wormhole Relaying: The message is observed, attested, and relayed back to Ethereum.
+sends a cross-chain message back to the Hub Chain (Ethereum). - Cross-Chain Relaying: The message is relayed back to Ethereum.

-- Message Reception & Processing: The Wormhole Transceiver on Ethereum receives the message and passes it to the
+- Message Reception & Processing: The bridge on Ethereum receives the message and passes it to the

 HubPortal